Mermersk/IsakPortfolio/README.md

 # IsakPortfolio

-This is the repo for my protfolio site.
+This is the repo for my portfolio site.